DHTMLX/docs-spreadsheet/docs/vuejs_integration.md

 #### Spreadsheet initialization

 - The first step is the same.
-Create a file, let it be *SpreadSheet2.vue* this time, and add a container for the SpreadSheet inside the **&lt;template&gt;&lt;/template&gt;** tags:
+Create a file, let it be *SpreadSheet2.vue* this time, and add a container for the Spreadsheet inside the **&lt;template&gt;&lt;/template&gt;** tags:

 ~~~js title="SpreadSheet2.vue"
 <template>